sig-noi/raspibolt-extras/joinmarket.md

 ### Generate JoinMarket wallet

 JoinMarket uses its own wallet.
 You can create one with or without a "two-factor mnemonic recovery phrase", which refers to a BIP39 passphrase.
 This is not required and adds complexity, though it may be desired for various security or backup reasons.
-A good article on the BIP39 passphrase can be found here https://www.blockplate.com/blogs/blockplate/what-is-a-bip39-passphrase.
+A good article on the BIP39 passphrase can be found [here](https://www.blockplate.com/blogs/blockplate/what-is-a-bip39-passphrase).

 ```
 (jvmenv) $ python wallet-tool.py generate